 13. Gorgeous architectural flourishes that could never be re-created at a reasonable cost today

-See how this goes?
+Do you see how this goes?
 If you are a pessimist, you easily can figure out how to turn each of these assets into a problem.
 Even if you're pessimistic and proud of it, don't go there.

 Here is the big question: Which makes people feel stronger and more resourceful—noticing how bad things are, or dwelling on how much good raw material they have to work with?
 Which approach likely leads to greater creativity, especially in group gatherings?